 Instructor, Content Development, Subject Matter Expert

 Marti Tirinnanzi is an expert in financial risk management and hedging strategies using derivatives and swaps contracts.
 She is skilled at helping market-users understand and navigate financial regulations related to Title VII of the Dodd-Frank Act.
 In financial reporting policy circles and in Washington, DC, she is credited for her work for better transparency for derivatives pricing and financial reporting.
 She also serves on the Board of Director of ICE Mortgage Services, which is owned by Intercontinental Exchange, the parent company of the New York Stock Exchange.
 She also serves as a professor on derivatives courses at Catholic University of America in Washington, DC.

-Since 2014, Tirinnanzi has focused on cryptocurrency and blockchain and has taught courses in cryptocurrency and blockchain to professionals in Chicago, New York, London and Washington DC.
+Since 2014, Tirinnanzi has broadened to focus on cryptocurrency and blockchain and has taught courses in cryptocurrency and blockchain to professionals in Chicago, New York, London and Washington DC.
 She was recently invited to share her views on the cash and futures markets for Bitcoin to the Commodity Futures Trading Commission.
 Speaking on Bitcoin, Tirinnanzi was a featured guest on the popular Apple Podcast “More than Money.”

 During her impressive career, Tirinnanzi has worked in a variety of different positions from the senior vice president of a swap execution facility (SEF); to a policy director for America's Community Bankers (now the American Bankers Association); and as a review examiner to banking supervision and regulation with the Federal Reserve.